Restoring Free-flowing Rivers in Europe

 - Local and National Governments:

 - Municipalities and Water Authorities may have the resources and jurisdiction to purchase and remove obsolete dams.
 Example: In Sweden, Hudiksvall Municipality, purchased and removed Sofieholm’s hydroelectric power station.
 In France, water authorities may subsidize a portion of removal costs.

-- Project funding has been provided through national agencies including national park authorities, environmental agencies, marine and fisheries management agencies in countries including France, U.K., Estonia, Sweden, Switzerland, Spain, Finland and Germany have funded projects.
-In 2019, the Finnish Government announced they would allocate $18M EUR to increase funding for restoring migratory fish through barrier removal and restoration of breeding grounds.
+- Project funding has been provided through national agencies including national park authorities, environmental agencies, and marine and fisheries management agencies in countries including France, U.K., Estonia, Sweden, Switzerland, Spain, Finland and Germany have funded projects.
+For example, in 2019, the Finnish Government announced they would allocate $18M EUR to increase funding for restoring migratory fish through barrier removal and restoration of breeding grounds.

 Private funding opportunities may include:

 - Foundations and private donors.
 Removing an obstacle from a river and returning it to its free-flowing state is something that can be seen as a direct legacy for donors.
 The one-time investment has a tangible and long-lasting benefit to the environment.